 Given that the workers commute on buses playing the community’s high school radio station, I would leverage this opportunity to incorporate radio communication lessons into their daily routine.
 Using data from the micro-course and insights from subject matter experts, I would work with the school students to develop a series of humorous and authentic radio commercials.
 This initiative would not only enhance the training but also provide high-school students with valuable learning experiences.

-To emphasize the campaign’s importance, securing the endorsement of upper management is vital.
-I’d approach the CEO to pen a few words or even record a brief video, explaining the campaign’s significance.
-This endorsement would help legitimise and give weight to the training.
+To underscore the importance of the campaign, securing the endorsement of upper management is crucial.
+I would approach the CEO to provide a brief statement, which could be played after the commercials or skits.
+This endorsement would lend legitimacy and weight to the training.

-In retrospect, this project opened my eyes to the myriad possibilities in designing authentic learning experiences.
-While my initial approach was a start, our ever-evolving world of instructional design allows us to continuously rethink, re-imagine, and redesign for better outcomes.
-And, crucially, it’s taught me the undeniable importance of not just doing the work, but validating its worth.
+Reflecting on this project, it has opened my eyes to the myriad possibilities in designing authentic learning experiences.
+While my initial approach was a starting point, the ever-evolving field of instructional design encourages us to continually rethink, re-imagine, and redesign for better outcomes.
+Importantly, it has taught me the undeniable significance of not just doing the work but validating its worth.